shamim-42/Inventory-Management/README.md

 1. Run the command `npm install`
 1. After installing all of the packages run `npm run start:dev`
 1. Now you can play with the graphql but you need a valid `jwt` token that can be achieved from OAuth authentication (google)
 1. To achieve a jwt token go to `http://localhost:3000/auth/google`.
 Signin with your gmail account and after successfully signedin you will redirected to a new url.
-Collect the jwt from the url (ignore the trailing '#')
+Collect the jwt from this page.
 1. Now open the browser and go to `localhost:3000/graphql`.
 1. Enjoy your project with `query` or `mutation` in the graphql playground.
 Your first task should be creating some `Customer` and some `Inventory`.